-It used to be that only two factors drove an organization’s choice of storage platform: performance and cost.
+It used to be that only two factors drove an organization’s choice of data storage platform: performance and cost.
 But along came data… and then more data and bigger data and, well, it’s not stopping.

 From where we sit as a designer of complete high-performance computing and storage systems, we’re seeing commercial and research institutes scrambling to keep up with data growth.
-We’re seeing some large research institutes planning storage solutions up to 250 petabytes in size.
+We’re seeing some large research institutes planning infrastructure for storage solutions up to 250 petabytes in size.
 On the commercial side, we’re seeing AI research and development generating data of even larger magnitude.

 Managing the budget while still getting the performance you need comes down to understanding the available technologies, their pros and cons, and how you can best use them to your advantage.

 In our new ebook, “A Guide to Solving I/O and Mixed Workload Challenges,” we’ll walk you through flash, HDD and hybrid data storage technologies.
 Among the questions we’ll answer:

 - Why HDD persists even though flash is seen as its natural replacement

 - What HDD does well but why it’s not the way forward